November 30, 2019; December 1, 2019; July 17, 2021

 - Vācā is, of course, speech.
 Saṅkappa has been translated as “thoughts or intention.”
 Here, we will see that saṅkappa means “thoughts with intention.”
 We will also discuss how vacī saṅkhāra relates to both vācā and saṅkappa.

 - The first four steps in the Noble Eightfold Path are Sammā Diṭṭhi, Sammā Saṅkappa, Sammā Vācā, and Sammā Kammanta.
 One’s thoughts depend on one’s views, and one’s speech and actions depend on how one thinks.
-This is why Sammā Diṭṭhi comes first, and also why “having correct views” about the nature of this world is at the forefront.
+This is why Sammā Diṭṭhi comes first and why “having correct views” about the nature of this world is at the forefront.

 2. There are various types of saṅkhāra.
 In the previous post, we discussed categorizing saṅkhāra in two different ways.